uw-midsun/strategy_xv/README.md

 ### Project setup
 Once the above is all completed, clone this repository using git.
 If you do not have Git installed, download it [here](https://git-scm.com/).

 If you've never used git before, don't worry!
-It's not all that scary... mostly...

-Here's a [nice tutorial](https://githowto.com/) to go through.
+It's not all that scary... mostly... here's a [nice tutorial](https://githowto.com/) you can refer to.

-Cloning the repository will give a new folder named `strategy_xv`, same as the name you see on the repository above.
+Cloning the repository will create a new folder named `strategy_xv` with all the code -- you will have 'cloned' the repository!

 Once cloned, run `cd strategy_xv` to go into the new folder.